armory/docs/content/en/continuous-deployment/plugin-guide/policy-engine/_index.md

 {{% tab header="Halyard" %}}

-**Warning: the Policy Engine plugin extends Orca, Gate, Front50, Clouddriver, and Deck.
-When Halyard adds a plugin to a Spinnaker installation, it adds the plugin repository information to each service.
+**Warning: When Halyard adds a plugin to a Spinnaker installation, it adds the plugin repository information to all services, not just the ones the plugin is for.
 This means that when you restart Spinnaker, each service restarts, downloads the plugin, and checks if an extension exists for that service.
 Each service restarting is not ideal for large Spinnaker installations due to service restart times.
 Clouddriver can take an hour or more to restart if you have many accounts configured.**

+The Policy Engine plugin extends Orca, Gate, Front50, Clouddriver, and Deck.

 1. Add the plugins repository